 This way you can store raw data in some bronze layer, and gradually refine, clean, and modify data and move them into other layers.

 Serverless Synapse SQL pools in Azure Synapse Analytics enable you to read various formats that are stored in Azure Data Lake storage.
-However, Delta format is not supported.
-If you would like to have a native/built-in support for Delta format vote for this feature on Azure Feedback site.
+Delta Lake format is currently in public preview.
+You can read more about the native Delta Lake query capabilities in Azure documentation.

-There are some workarounds that enable you to read Delta Lake format in serverless SQL pool.
+There are also some workarounds that enable you to read Delta Lake format in serverless SQL pool, without native Delta Lake support.
 One popular workaround is described in this article.
 In that article, you can see how to leverage manifests files that you can generate with Apache Spark pool in Azure Synapse Analytics or Azure DataBricks, and create views based on these manifest files.

 First, you need to have a data set in Delta format.
 The data set that I will use in this article is stored on Azure Data Lake storage.